jaypletch81/PTDT-OS-OPEN/docs/README.md

 PTDT-OS is released under the **MIT License**:

-- Free for commercial use
+-Production Ready for commercial use
-- Free for modification
+- Production Ready for modification
-- Free for private forks
+- Production Ready for private forks
-- No obligations
 - Intended to become a global safety standard

 ---